 - some types of leukaemia

-How it works
+How interferon alpha works

-How you have it
+How you have interferon alpha

+You usually have interferon alpha as an injection just under the skin (subcutaneously).
+You have it into the tummy (abdomen) or thigh.
 A nurse may teach you to give the injection yourself at home if you are having interferon for some weeks or months.
 Or a family member can learn how to do it.
 You need to keep your interferon in the fridge.

-Sometimes you have interferon into your bloodstream.
+Sometimes you may also have interferon into your bloodstream.

 You have the treatment through a drip into your arm.
 A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.